Kevin063/CS411-Project-REDKK/README.md

 TBD

-# What Techical Designs are made in our project?
+# What techical designs are made in our project?

 TBD